5 Home Remedies for Intestinal Parasites

-- Let it rest for three days and then use it.
+- Let it sit for three days and then use it.

 - Eat two or three tablespoons per day to fight your parasitic infection.

-All of these remedies for fighting parasites can work differently for everyone.
-This depends on your immune system response and your diet.
+All of these remedies for fighting intestinal parasites can work differently for everyone.
+This depends on your immune system response and your general health.

 Irritating foods will help you control the negative effects of these infections.
 Some foods in this category are refined sugars, flours, and fats.